Supreme Court hands defeat to North Carolina GOP in election law clash

 For months, however, it remained unclear if the court would actually weigh in on the merits of the case.

-Republicans retook control of North Carolina’s top court in the midterm elections and overruled the underlying decision.
-The high court was effectively hearing an appeal of a ruling that no longer existed.
+Republicans retook control of North Carolina’s top court in the midterm elections and overruled the underlying decision, known as “Harper I.” The high court was effectively hearing an appeal of a ruling that no longer existed.

+“The record shows that Harper I finally decided the Elections Clause question, the judgment in that case continues to bind the parties before us, and the 2021 congressional maps would again take effect in North Carolina were we to reverse.
+Accordingly, we have jurisdiction,” Roberts wrote.

+In his dissent, conservative Justice Clarence Thomas said the court should have tossed the case as a result and that the majority opinion is “plainly advisory.”
+His dissent was joined by Justice Neil Gorsuch and in part by Justice Samuel Alito.

 On two occasions after oral arguments in the case, the justices had asked the parties to submit in writing their views about how to proceed, given the jurisdictional issues.